tsk129/Hackerrank-interviewpractice/README.md

 # Hackerrank-interviewpractice
-These are the some questions which are helpful for some company interview
+These are the questions which are helpful for some company interview